g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

      AS path: [65020] I
      Communities: target:65020:204
 ```
-Note: Here you can see in the flags and in the tunnel identifier the difference.
-In the PMSI advertised into route type 1, we have the flags 0x0, here we have another flags 0x1, and the identifier was 10.0.0.1:0:60993:10.0.0.1, now is 10.0.0.1:0:60994:10.0.0.1.
+Note: Here you can see the difference in the flags and the tunnel identifier.
+In the PMSI advertised in the Type 1 route, we had the flag 0x0; here we have the flag 0x1.
+Also, the identifier was 10.0.0.1:0:60993:10.0.0.1, and now it is 10.0.0.1:0:60994:10.0.0.1.

-With this route advertised, we should receive the routes type 4 of the receiver PEs, let's check:
+With this route advertised, we should receive the Type 4 routes from the receiver PEs.
+Let's check:
 ```
 root@R1> show route table bgp.mvpn.0 match-prefix 4:* extensive